-Moorestown Friends School is a community rooted in Quaker values and dedicated to the pursuit of educational excellence for a diverse student body within an academically rigorous and balanced program emphasizing personal, ethical and spiritual growth.
+Moorestown Friends School is a community rooted in Quaker values and dedicated to the pursuit of educational excellence for a diverse student body within an academically rigorous and balanced program emphasizing personal, ethical, and spiritual growth.

 Religious Society of Friends (Quakers)

-Upper School (9 – 12): 307
+Upper School (9 – 12): 264

-Middle School (5 – 8): 194
+Middle School (5 – 8): 174

-Lower School: (Preschool – 4): 232
+Lower School: (Preschool – 4): 184

 Advanced Placement Courses

-16 courses offered
+17 courses offered

 MFS students earn admission into the most selective colleges and universities in the United States and abroad.

-For more information, visit College Guidance.
+For more information, visit College Counseling.

 With a commitment to creating a community that is ethnically, culturally, religiously and socio-economically diverse, Moorestown Friends School offers financial aid.
-About one-third of MFS students receive financial aid.
+Over one-third of MFS students receive financial aid.
 For more information, visit Financial Aid.

 Varsity and Junior Varsity sports include: baseball, basketball, cross country, field hockey, fencing, golf, lacrosse, soccer, tennis and swimming.
 Middle School sports offered are baseball, basketball, field hockey, lacrosse, soccer and tennis.
 At the high school level, the school competes in the Friends Schools League and is eligible to compete in state playoff competition as a member of the NJSIAA.
 For more information, visit Athletics.